prijs/pri/readme.md

   <summary>Automatic code splitting.</summary>

   <p>

-  > As long as there are two or more files under `pages`, the code splitting function will be automatically opened.
+  > As long as there are two or more files under `pages`, will automatically use code splitting.

-  We will automatically generate the following routing:
+  We will automatically generate the following routing in `.temp` folder:

   ```typescript
   const srcPagesIndex = Loadable({